2 years full-time (with the option to complete in 1.5 years if taken over 4 consecutive trimesters), or part-time equivalent

 Discipline specific knowledge and capabilities

-Use professional judgment to engage in effective and inclusive interpersonal, oral, written and electronic communication skills to create positive learning relationships with students, parents, colleagues and stakeholders.
+Make critical use of professional judgement to engage in effective and inclusive interpersonal communication in order to create positive learning relationships with students, parents, colleagues and other stakeholders.

 |Identify, evaluate and implement a range of digital teaching and learning resources and technologies to facilitate creative but safe student engagement in learning with responsible and ethical practice.|

 |Identify, synthesise and critically evaluate context-specific information to make informed judgements to improve students’ learning.|